Things to see & do

 This autumn, it's time for the Great British Walk.
 Explore over 1000 acres of beautiful gardens, rugged woodland and tranquil lakes and find your new favourite walk!
 From gentle strolls along the varied paths, to challenging walks taking you through the heart of Cragside, you’ll find a perfect walk to suit all abilities.

 Download one of our walking routes before you visit to discover your own perfect place to escape.

 Your four-legged friends are more than welcome at Cragside, and they're sure to enjoy a visit!
 Click here for more information.

 Hydropower returns to Cragside

 With the introduction of an Archimedes screw in 2014 the green energy project continues the work of Lord Armstrong, who used water from the lakes to generate electricity through a turbine to light the house in 1878.

 This modern hydro system will produce enough energy to light all 350 light bulbs in the house and will produce 12kw of electricity a year, providing Cragside with around 10 per cent of its electricity.

 Exhibition: Sir Joseph Wilson Swan – a shining light of his time

-Joseph Swan died a century ago on the 27 May 1914 after a lifetime devoted to the pursuit of scientific discovery.
-One of his most famous inventions, the incandescent light bulb, brought him together with Lord Armstrong, a relationship that benefited both and challenged Thomas Edison, Swan’s transatlantic rival.
-In this new exhibition at Cragside, find out more about his life and what a light bulb and purple dressing gown have in common.
+Joseph Swan died over a century ago on the 27 May 1914 after a lifetime devoted to the pursuit of scientific discovery.
+One of his most famous inventions, the incandescent light bulb, brought him together with Lord Armstrong.
+In this exhibition at Cragside, find out more about his life and what a light bulb and purple dressing gown have in common.
 This is in part of a collaboration with Newcastle University.